-One of my favorite places to shop here in Mexico is Tonala.
+One of my favorite places to shop in Mexico is Tonala.
 It is well known for its blown glass and metal sculptures…and for its Sunday market!
-Tonala is a small suburb on the east side of Guadalajara in the state of Jalisco, approximately 2 hours from Leon.
+Tonala is a small suburb on the east side of Guadalajara in the state of Jalisco, approximately a 2-hour drive from Leon.
 The Sunday market in Tonala is a grand shopping adventure.
 I will share my tips, tricks, and experiences here so that if you ever have a chance to wander through the Tonala Sunday Market, you have some idea of what to expect.

 Finding the best prices in the shortest amount of time:

-The way I have described this so far, I know, probably does not make this market sound very appealing.
+The way I have described this so far probably does not make this market sound very appealing.
 However, the things I have seen and found and the prices they charge make the entire experience very worthwhile.
 And if you are looking for “authentic” Mexico, this is a great place to find it.

 Examples of great prices:

 - Large, colorful, blown-glass hearts are 40 pesos (US$2) each from a nice vendor in a tiny, corner shop located off of the main market street.